 Results and Discussion

 The analysis of variance of the studied traits is presented in Table 1.
 In present study, mean sum of squares due to parents and their crossesas well as crosses against parents were found highly significant at 5% and 1% probability level of significance for most of the investigated traits.
 It indicates presence of substantial variations between lines, testers and their hybrids.
-Parents versus crosses mean sum of squares which indicate average heterosis was significant for all the traits except for the 1000-seed weight.Vaghela et al. (2011), Arifullah et al. (2013) and Dolgun and Sincik (2025) previously reported significant genotypic differences for variablesinvestigated indicating presence of significant genetic diversity in the experimental material based on analysis of variance.
+Parents versus crosses mean sum of squares which indicates significant average heterosis for all the traits except for the 1000-seed weight.Vaghela et al. (2011), Arifullah et al. (2013) and Dolgun and Sincik (2025) previously reported significant genotypic differences for variablesinvestigated indicating presence of significant genetic diversity in the experimental material based on analysis of variance.
 As a result, the genetic diversity in the experimental material made it easier to evaluate the effects of GCA in the parents and SCA in the crosses.

 The lines showed significant difference at 5% probability level for all the traits investigated except biological and seed yield per plant and at 1% level of significance for harvest index.
 It is observed that testers are found significant at 5% probability level in terms of plant height, number of primary branches per plant, length of main raceme,number of siliquae on main raceme, number of siliquae per plant, number of seeds per siliquae, length of siliquae and 1000-seed weight.
 On the other hand, the line × tester interaction showed significant difference at 5% probability level for most of thetraits except for days to 50% flowering (Tabel 1).
 Lines, testers and line × tester demonstrated non-significant results for some of the traits that might be due to the environmental influence.
 For seed yield and yield related traits in Brassica juncea, significant differences havealso been reported by various researchers (Malviya et al., 2019; Choudhary et al., 2020; Kumar etal., 2021) depending on genotypes, parents, parents vs crosses, lines, testers, and line × tester interaction.